mosguinz/MATH325/Homework/hw6.md

 ### (a) Suppose that there are 6 vectors in $\R^4$, it must be linearly decpendent.

+True.
+Only four (distinct) vectors are needed to span $\R^4$.

 ### (b) Suppose that there are 6 vectors in $\R^4$, it must span $\R^4$.

+False.
+At least four distinct vectors are needed to span $\R^4$.
+If all six are the same, then they cannot span $\R^4$.

 ### (c\) Suppose that there are 4 vectors in $\R^6$, it must be linearly independent.

+False.
+If they are not distinct vectors or are multiples of each other, then they would be linearly dependent.

 ### (d) Suppose that there are 4 vectors in $\R^6$, it cannot span $\R^6$.

+True.
+At least six vectors are needed to span $\R^6$.

 ## 3. Find a basis for the kernel and image of the following matrices and compute its dimensions. $$A =\begin{bmatrix}    1 & 2 & 4 & −2 & 2 \\    2 & 4 & 6 & 1 & 1 \\    2 & 3 & 4 & 1 & 1\end{bmatrix},B =\begin{bmatrix}    1 & −2 & 3 \\    −3 & 6 & −9 \\    −2 & 4 & −6 \\    3 & 0 & −1\end{bmatrix}$$